Ivy Green-Childhood Home of Helen Keller

 Text-to-speech Audio

-This site is where deaf and blind Helen Keller was born and learned to communicate, with the aid of her teacher and constant companion, Anne Sullivan.
-By age 10, Helen had mastered Braille as well as the manual alphabet and even learned to use the typewriter.
+Built in 1820, this site is where disability advocate Helen Keller was born and learned to communicate with the aid of her teacher and constant companion, Anne Sullivan.
+By age 10, Keller had mastered Braille as well as the manual alphabet and even learned to use the typewriter.
 By the time she was 16, Helen could speak well enough to go to preparatory school and to college.
-In 1904 she was graduated "cum laude" from Radcliffe College.
+In 1904, she was graduated "cum laude" from Radcliffe College.
+Her childhood home honors Keller’s life and is now open to the public as a museum.

 Images